SonyaMoisset/Pluralsight_Training/README.md

 - Play by Play: HTML, CSS, and JavaScript with Lea Verou
 - JavaScript From Scratch by Jesse Liberty
 - JavaScript Fundamentals by Liam McLennan
+- JavaScript: From Fundamentals to Functional JS by Bianca Gandolfo
 - JavaScript Templating with Handlebars by Ryan Lewis
 - JavaScript the Good Parts by Douglas Crockford
 - JavaScript Objects and Prototypes by Jim Cooper